opendroneid/receiver-android/README.md

 ## How to build

 To build the application, use Android Studio.
-Import the project (File -> New -> Import Project) and point to the folder named Android.
+Import the project (File -> New -> Import Project, or just Open on newer versions of Android Studio) and point to the folder named Android.
 Then Build -> Make Project.

 By default the application is setup to use Open Street Map.